chef/automate/components/docs-chef-io/content/automate/servicenow_event_creation.md

 Get the Event Creation App from the [ServiceNow](https://store.servicenow.com) store and then install it to your account from the **Service Management** dashboard.

-TODO: the app is not yet released and hence we cannot find it in the store.

 {{< note >}}

  Refer [Event Creation App Roles]({{< relref "servicenow_reference/#event-creation-app-roles" >}}) section for information on event app roles.